daostack/arc/docs/library/README.md

     organization.schemes() // return an array of Scheme objects

+This will return an array:

+    [
+      {
+        contract: SchemeRegistrar,
+        address: 0x12345,
+      },
+      ...
+    ]

 the function takes an argument:

-    organization.schemes('SchemeRegistrar') // return schemes that can register other schemes organization.schemes('UpdateScheme') // return schemes that can update the controller organization.schemes('GlobalConstraintRegistrar') // return schemes that register global constraints

-because (almost always) there will be only one single SchemeRegistrar (or UpdateScheme, etc), for each of these types we have a convenient function that will return the single registered scheme (or an error if there is no such scheme, or if there is more than 1):
+Because (almost always) there will be only one single SchemeRegistrar (or UpgradeScheme, etc), for each of these types we have a convenient function that will return the single registered scheme (or an error if there is no such scheme, or if there is more than 1):

-    const schemeRegistrar = organization.schemeRegistrar();
+    organization.scheme('SchemeRegistrar'); // return the scheme official daostack schemeregistrar organization.scheme('UpgradeScheme');
+    organization.scheme('GlobalConstraintRegistrar');

 This function will also check if all preconditions for using the scheme are fulfilled.